 Though brief, these two statements of Christ testify to the greatest fact in all of history, and the greatest truth ever revealed in holy writ.
 Indeed, they give testimony to the fact that Christ accomplished the primary objective for His having come into this sin-cursed world as the unique God-man.
 They give witness to the truth that the penalty of sin had been fully atoned for and “propitiated”: satisfying God’s holy wrath through the shed blood of Christ.

 One of the statements was in the form of a question; the other, in the form of an exclamation — without any question about it!
 One was a cry of agony; the other, of victory!
 One was a deeply personal cry, addressed only to the Heavenly Father; the other was a public cry for any and all to hear and believe.
-One serves to confirm that Jesus did, indeed, experience the judgment of God for our sin; the other assures us that the Father accepted the atoning sacrifice of the divine Son.
+One serves to confirm that Jesus did, indeed, experience the judgment of God for our sin; the other assures us that the Son accomplished the purpose of His atoning sacrifice.

 The intent of this book is to explore the meanings of these two statements and the significance they hold in our spiritual regeneration and growth.
 Along the way, we will consider related church doctrines and historic perspectives to see if they are consistent with the teaching of God’s Word.
 It is my prayer that through the reading of these brief chapters, you will come to a deeper understanding and appreciation of the significance of Christ’s atoning sacrifice, and be spiritually enriched as a result.